Life Insurance Graded Death Benefits: Everything You Need to Know

 blueCheck icon

-A graded death benefit life insurance policy pays only premiums plus interest during a two- to three-year waiting period, then provides full coverage after this period ends.
+A graded death benefit life insurance policy pays only premiums plus interest during a 2- to 3-year waiting period, then provides full coverage after this period ends.

 blueCheck icon